 SEE RELATED: The best glasses for a diamond-shaped face

 Apps and websites to try on glasses virtually

 Many other apps specialize in trying on glasses virtually once you’ve found your face shape.
 A few of them are listed below.

 Eyeconic’s Virtual Try-On walks you through taking a 3-D scan of your face to create a five-second video.
 The site then allows you to use this quick video to try on different glasses and sunglasses styles digitally superimposed onto your face.
 You can compare styles and even send to your friends for a little advice.

 EyeBuyDirect Virtual Try-On

-Copy and paste this title into your browser.
-Once on the website, you can follow the directions to try on glasses and sunglasses.
+EyeBuyDirect Virtual Try-On uses your device’s camera to allow you to virtually try on hundreds of glasses and sunglasses styles.
 You can try on styles virtually without your glasses, or you can upload an image or short video to experiment with different styles if you cannot see well enough without your glasses.